 The 1,200 guest accommodations (including 175 suites) at Mohegan Sun are large and comfortable.
 Even the smallest quarters measure 450 square feet.
 Rooms’ beige and navy palette is warmed with a wooden desk, headboard, drawers, and other accents.

 Two bedside clocks provide both military and AM/PM time.
-Flatscreen TVs with HBO, ESPN, and movies both Hollywood and adult provide in-room entertainment.
+Flatscreen TVs with HBO, ESPN, and movies both Hollywood and adults provide in-room entertainment.
 Internet connection is available via Ethernet; a daily fee is tagged onto rooms.

 The equally spacious bathroom has twin sinks sunk into polished black-granite countertops, a magnifying makeup mirror, terry cloth robes big enough to fit Americans, and a separate shower and bathtub.
 A basket offers a nice selection of amenities including items you don’t ordinarily come across: Woolite, extra toothbrushes and toothpaste, a shaving kit, even bath salts are provided in addition to the standard shampoo, conditioner, and lotion.